 Our corporate headquarters are located in Alpharetta, Georgia where we lease approximately 33,000 square feet of office space.
-In addition, we lease approximately 33,000 square feet of office space in Las Vegas, Nevada, 30,000 square feet of office space in Bellevue, Washington, of which we sublease 22,000 square feet to a third party, 5,000 square feet of office space in Santa Barbara, California, and 6,000 square feet of warehouse space in Roswell, Georgia.
+In addition, we lease approximately 36,000 square feet of office space in Las Vegas, Nevada, 30,000 square feet of office space in Bellevue, Washington, of which we sublease 22,000 square feet to a third party, 5,000 square feet of office space in Santa Barbara,

+California, and 6,000 square feet of warehouse space in Roswell, Georgia.
 Internationally, we lease approximately 101,000 square feet of office space in Chennai, India, 7,000 square feet in Toronto, Canada, and lease several other smaller office locations throughout Europe and Asia.
 Our major leases contain renewal options for periods of up to 10 years.
-We believe that our current facilities and office space are sufficient to meet our needs and do not anticipate any difficulty securing additional space as needed.
+We believe our office space facilities are sufficient to meet our current needs and do not anticipate any difficulty securing additional space as needed.